Exploring the holographic entropy cone via reinforcement learning: Proving realizability of SAC extreme rays for

 Finally, we address the remaining 3 extreme rays 110, 145, and 168.
 The drawback of our algorithm is that because we are confined to a specific number of graph vertices, we cannot practically conclude with certainty that an extreme ray is not realizable by a graph, as we can always add additional internal vertices.\footnote{There is an upper bound on the total number of vertices necessary for any fixed $\N$, but this limit for $\N=6$ is 1,422,564 and is not practical \cite{Avis:2021xnz}.} Therefore, even though we have been unable to find a graph with $n \leq 13$ internal vertices, it is possible that if we include more internal vertices, we could potentially find a graph realization.

 Nevertheless, we now provide some evidence suggesting that the remaining 3 mystery extreme rays are actually not realizable.
 Again using our RL algorithm, except this time applying it to all 208 extreme rays found in \cite{He:2024xzq}, we plot the final reward output for each of these rays.
 The result is shown in \Cref{fig:208_class}.
 In this graph, the red crosses are associated to the 52 non-holographic extreme rays as they each violate a HEI.
 The blue dots represent the 150 holographic extreme rays, whose graph realizations were found in \cite{He:2024xzq}.
 Finally, the 6 stars the mystery extreme rays that we have been focused on in this paper.
 As is clear, 3 of the 6 mystery extreme rays are completely surrounded by holographic extreme rays, and these are precisely the extreme rays 146, 180, and 181 that we found graph realizations for in this paper (see \Cref{fig:graph_realizations}).
 However, the remaining 3 mystery rays are surrounded by extreme rays that violate some HEI, and therefore constitute evidence that they may perhaps also be non-holographic.
 If this is indeed the case, this means there must exist additional HEIs that were not discovered in \cite{Hernandez-Cuenca:2023iqh}, since these 3 SAC extreme rays must violate some HEI.
-We leave a conclusive classification of these remaining 3 extreme rays for future work.
+Of course, this is not by any means a proof that the 3 remaining mystery rays are not realizable, and we leave a conclusive classification of them for future work.